derberg/code-of-conduct-sentiment-analysis-github-action/README.md

 ## Overview

-Use this action to analyze sentiments in issues and pull request to identify emotions that need to be checked against the Code of Conduct.
+Use this action to analyze sentiments in issues and pull requests to identify emotions that need to be checked against the Code of Conduct.
 This action only analyzes sentiments.
-Alone it is not very useful as it is just able log the sentiment on GitHub Actions log level.
+Alone it is not very useful as it is just able to log the sentiment on GitHub Actions log level.
 It is intended to be used with other Github Actions.
-Example use case could be run this action and then send the results to Slack with another action.
+An example use case could be run this action and then send the results to Slack with another action.

 ### Why this action requires other actions?

-It is because it "only" analyzes the sentiment, but it is up to you to decide in the workflow setup what is the negative sentiment for you, what score you consider as something you should react on.
+It is because it "only" analyzes the sentiment, but it is up to you to decide in the workflow setup the negative sentiment for you and what score you consider as something you should react on.

-### How sentiments are analized
+### How sentiments are analyzed

-This action can analize sentiments using two different solutions: built-in and 3rd party.
-Out of the box this action is integrated with [sentiment](https://www.npmjs.com/package/sentiment) package to do analitics based on [AFINN](http://www2.imm.dtu.dk/pubdb/pubs/6010-full.html) wordlist.
-Insted of such a basic analitics, better use this action to communicate with [Google Natural Language API](https://cloud.google.com/natural-language/docs/basics).
+This action can analyze sentiments using two different solutions: built-in and 3rd party.
+Out of the box, this action is integrated with [sentiment](https://www.npmjs.com/package/sentiment) package to do analytics based on [AFINN](http://www2.imm.dtu.dk/pubdb/pubs/6010-full.html) wordlist.
+Instead of such basic analytics, better use this action to communicate with [Google Natural Language API](https://cloud.google.com/natural-language/docs/basics).

 ## Examples

 ### Basic example using AFINN wordlist

 Below you can find a basic example of how you can use the action without any other actions.
-It analizes the sentiment and puts the information the the logs.
+It analyzes the sentiment and puts the information in the logs.

 ```yaml
 name: 'Sentiment analysis'